benbossc/R-Webscraping/README.md

 Take a look at ```pop2```.
 Now we have a data frame that could be used for different kinds of analysis and visualization.

 ## Q4-Q6
 Q4: Take a data table from a web page of your choosing and convert to an R data frame.
 Include comments that document steps you're taking in that process.
+Part of this process will most likely involve data cleaning procedures: you're welcome to use R or OpenRefine for this step.
+For those still getting a feel for rvest, you're free to explore a Wikipedia table.
+I encourage more advanced users of R, however, to consider other sites.

 Q5: Document and describe your strategies for Q4.
 What were some issues you rain across and how did you problem solve?

-Q6: